-In some cases, it was documented that dosage reduction may actually help to avoid further expanding such side effects as insomnia, numbness, realistic dreams, apathy, and fatigue.
+In some cases, it was documented that a dosage reduction may actually help to avoid further expansion of such side effects as insomnia, numbness, realistic dreams, apathy, and fatigue.

-A withdrawal timeline depends on the period of taking the pill and dosage you normally take.
+A withdrawal timeline depends on a period of taking the drug and the dosage you normally take.

-The withdrawal strategies are mainly based on testing a right Phenibut dosage with respect to a period of taking the pill, rescheduling its usage with a tendency to gradually reduce the dose.
+The withdrawal strategies are mainly based on testing the right Phenibut dosage with respect to a period of taking the drug.

 Phenibut Tolerance Issues: How To Mitigate Risk?

-When you’ve first got a feeling that the dosage normally used is not enough, it’s the first signal to pay an attention to Phenibut tolerance issues.
+When you’ve first got a feeling that the dosage you normally take is not enough, it’s the first signal to pay the attention to Phenibut tolerance issues.

-Due to the fast building up a tolerance (it may be not the case for some cases of Phenibut usage when dealing with anxiety etc. and side effects which it may cause), Phenibut usage should be scheduled no more than two-three times a week.
+Due to the fast building up a tolerance (it may be not the case for some cases of Phenibut usage when dealing with anxiety etc. and side effects which it may cause), the drug intake should be scheduled no more than two-three times a week.

-A usage according to the instructions will help you to avoid tolerance issues and to prolong a period of using the medicine.
+Usage according to the instructions will help you to avoid tolerance issues and to prolong a period of using the drug.

-It was reported that the best way to avoid the tolerance is to reduce the dosage if you plan to keep taking Phenibut and to slowly reduce the dosage during 2-3 weeks if you plan to stop taking Phenibut.
+It was reported that the best way to avoid tolerance is to reduce a dosage (if you plan to keep taking Phenibut).

-It is always a good rule to let your body and brain start carefully producing required substances in absence of Phenibut, as being a complex system, the brain cannot start working differently if you have adjusted it to outside supplements which are not produced naturally by your brain.
+It is always a good rule to let your body and brain start carefully producing required substances in absence of Phenibut.

-Once you have experienced a tolerance for whatever reason (anxiety relief, as an antidepressant, improving sleep, cognitive enhancer etc.), you should decide on whether to reduce a dosage or stop taking Phenibut at all, considering your health and actual need to do so.
+So again, once you have experienced tolerance, for whatever reason (anxiety relief, as an antidepressant, improving sleep, cognitive enhancer etc.).
+You should decide on whether to reduce a dosage or stop taking Phenibut at all, considering your health condition and possible outcomes of tolerance.